 Jianquan Lu received the B.S. degree in mathematics from Zhejiang Normal University, Zhejiang, China, in 2003, the M.S. degree in mathematics from Southeast University, Nanjing, China, in 2006, and the Ph.D. degree from the City University of Hong Kong, Hong Kong, in 2009.
-He is currently an Associate Professor with the Department of Mathematics, Southeast University.
+He is currently an Associate Professor at the Department of Mathematics, Southeast University.
 He has published over 40 papers in refereed international journals.
 His current research interests include collective behavior in complex dynamical networks, multiagent systems, and Boolean networks.
 Lu serves as an Associate Editor of Neural Processing Letters (Springer) and Neural Computing and Applications and a Guest Editor of Mathematics and Computers in Simulation (Elsevier).
-He is a recipient of an Alexander von Humboldt Fellowship in 2010, the Program for New Century Excellent Talents in University by The Ministry of Education, China, in 2010, and The First Award of Jiangsu Provincial Progress in Science and Technology in 2010 as the Second Project Member.
+He is a recipient of an Alexander von Humboldt Fellowship in 2010, the Program for New Century Excellent Talents in University by the Ministry of Education, China, in 2010, and The First Award of Jiangsu Provincial Progress in Science and Technology in 2010 as the Second Project Member.

 Biography Updated on 11 March 2014